 First Visit Introductions

 We aim to set your dog up for a successful visit each time they arrive.
-Our experienced dog handlers are thoughtful and attentive to each new dog.
-To better understand our enrollment and dog evaluation process continue reading.
+Our dog handlers are experienced, thoughtful and attentive to each new dog.

 - If our parking lot is busy that means our lobby is busy.
 Our lobby is quaint and we would prefer on your first visit to enter our building when there is less activity.
 Even if your dog is super social on a leash other clients' dogs may not be.
 May we suggest staying in your car or taking your dog for a quick walk to wait until the parking lot clears out.
 This will allow for your dog to enter the facility without being distracted or meeting other dogs inappropriately on their first day.